Boosting Random Forests to Reduce Bias; One-Step Boosted Forest and its Variance Estimate: Exploring the regularity condition

 Our results in \cref{sec:theory} rest on the validity of Condition \ref{cond:regularity}, essentially stating that the variability of $\hat{F}^{(0)}$ has a negligible effect on $\hat{F}^{(1)}$.
 Although we find that this assumption appears to hold empirically, its asymptotic validity will likely depend strongly on the specific details of how random forest trees are built.
-Here we will give some mathematical intuition for when we can expect this to be the case.
+First we will give some mathematical intuition for when we can expect this to be the case and then we show empirically that our assumption holds true in simple cases.